AlexanderAberg/the-fancy-cinema-castle/README.md

 - The dark colours shows excitement and does fit with a dark cinema room, also fit with castle theme.
 - The theme and pictures are very castle related, I did choose the name because it is fancy and what is more fancy than a castle?
 - I had to cut down on some ideas even if the project to 90% went my way, I did not want to make it to big because of time limits.
+- I forgot to add staticfiles to .gitignore so I asked Roo at tutor support what I should do and he suggested I keep it outside .gitignore, because that is how he himself does in general, he also told me to delete the 3.12.2 file that got created when I put the file in .gitignore.

 ### Agile